stefangolas/PyLabRobot_Tutorials_BME590/README.md

 To install extensions on VSCode, click the building block icon on the left side.

-To start a notebook in VSCode,
-* Open the notebook file from VSCode (File-> Open "PyLabRobot_Tutorials_BME590/...")
-* In the VSCode terminal, enter your virtual environment and run jupyter lab

 ##  Do this every time before you start working